-The Mount Sinai Center for Stress, Resilience, and Personal Growth will take a multi-disciplinary approach to address the psychosocial effects of COVID-19 on our health care workers.
+The Mount Sinai Center for Stress, Resilience, and Personal Growth takes a multi-disciplinary approach to building resilience and addressing the psychosocial effects of COVID-19 on our health care workers.

 The goal of the Center for Stress, Resilience, and Personal Growth is to help our workers recover and even become more resilient, helping to ensure the future of our health care system.
-The new Center collaborates with and complements other Mount Sinai programs, such as those organized by the Office of Well-Being and Resilience, Human Resources Department, Talent Development and Learning, and the mental health services offered through the Department of Psychiatry.
-We will focus on outreach, education, and research.
+The new Center collaborates with and complements other Mount Sinai programs, such as those organized by the Office of Well-Being and Resilience, Talent Development and Learning, Mount Sinai Calm, the Department of Rehabilitation and Human Performance, and the Department of Psychiatry.
+We focus on outreach, education, and research.

 At Mount Sinai, we take care of our own.
 At the same time, we hope our efforts will serve as a model for institutions and communities around the globe.